Adam Scott (golfer): European Tour

-2003–2004

 In 2003, Scott made it to the semifinals of the WGC-Accenture Match Play Championship, but fell to eventual champion Tiger Woods on the 19th hole.
-He had previously beaten Bernhard Langer, Rocco Mediate, Kevin Sutherland, and Jay Haas en route to the semi's, then defeated fellow Australian Peter Lonard 1 up in the consolation match.
+He had previously beaten Bernhard Langer, Rocco Mediate, Kevin Sutherland, and Jay Haas en route to the semis, then defeated fellow Australian Peter Lonard 1 up in the consolation match.
 In August 2003, Scott won his fourth European Tour title at the Scandinavian Masters by two strokes over Nick Dougherty.
 A month later he followed it up with his first victory on the PGA Tour at the inaugural Deutsche Bank Championship.
 The win came in his 34th career start on the PGA Tour.
 He shot a course record 62 in the second round to lead by two at the halfway stage and went on to win by four from Rocco Mediate.
 At the end of the year he made his first appearance on the International team at the Presidents Cup in South Africa, contributing three points out of five, en route to a 17–17 tie.

-2004 Players Championship

 Scott won the flagship event of the tour, The Players Championship; He had a two-stroke lead on the 72nd tee, but found the water hazard with his approach to the green.
 However, he sealed the title with a 40-yard up and down, which included a ten-footer for bogey to win by a shot over runner-up Pádraig Harrington.
-He became the youngest winner of The Players Championship at 23 years old, until 2017, when Kim Si-woo became the youngest winner.
+He became the youngest winner of The Players Championship at 23 years old.
 Three months later, Scott collected this third PGA Tour win, with victory at the Booz Allen Classic.
-He equalled the tournament total record at 21 under par to win by four from Charles Howell III.
+He equalled the tournament total record at 21-under-par to win by four from Charles Howell III.

-2005–2007

-Early in 2005 he won the Nissan Open, but as the tournament was shortened to 36 holes due to heavy rain, it is not recognized as an official victory.
+Early in 2005 he won the Nissan Open, but as the tournament was shortened to 36 holes due to heavy rain, it is not recognised as an official victory.
 Sharing the halfway lead with Chad Campbell, they played off to determine the winner, with Scott winning on the first playoff hole.
 Thus, he reached the top ten of the Official World Golf Rankings for the first time in his career.
 He has since spent over 400 weeks in the top-10 of the rankings.
 Several months later, Scott won his fifth European Tour title with victory at the Johnnie Walker Classic in Beijing, China.
 He shot a course record 63 on the way to a three-shot victory.
 Scott also won the Singapore Open later in 2005 on the Asian Tour by seven strokes over Lee Westwood.